Please book lessons for September by Saturday 21 August.

-One to One music lessons (35 mins) as part of co-curricular activities are charged at £305 per term, based on an average of 10 music lesson opportunities per term.
-Should pupils have received less than 30 lesson opportunities per school year, then the final bill will be adjusted at the end of the summer term.
+Music lessons are normally charged at £315 per term, based on an average of ten music lessons opportunities of 35 mins each per term.
+Should pupils have received fewer than 30 lesson opportunities per school year then the final bill will be adjusted at the end of the Summer term.
 Scholars and Exhibitioners are not charged.

 Special Schemes for year D:

-The music department will endeavour to allocate the instrument of first choice.
-Should a study be oversubscribed and the second choice instrument be allocated, parents will be notified.
 Lessons are either taught as half periods or in pairs.
-A school hire instrument will be provided at no cost to parents.
+A school hire instrument will be provided at no cost.

 All pupils in D are involved in at least one concert.
 Concert dress for all years is smart all black.